French | 中文 | Deutsch | Nederlandse | Portuguesa | English

-We analyze how users interact with our app so we can understand better what elements of the design are working well and which are not working so well.
+We analyse how users interact with our app so we can understand better what elements of the design are working well and which are not working so well.
 This allows us to improve and develop the quality of the mobile experience we offer all our users.

-For UK residents seeking independent advice about data protection, privacy, data sharing issues and your rights you can contact:Information Commissioner’s OfficeWycliffe House, Water Lane Wilmslow Cheshire, SK9 5AFTelephone: 0303 123 1113 (local rate) or 01625 545 745Email: email@example.com
+For UK residents seeking independent advice about data protection, privacy, data sharing issues and your rights, you can contact:Information Commissioner’s OfficeWycliffe House, Water Lane Wilmslow Cheshire, SK9 5AFTelephone: 0303 123 1113 (local rate) or 01625 545 745Email: email@example.com

 Security Policy/Procedures and Standard of Care